 Code of Ethics & Professional Conduct - CPB Canada

 Any member who occupies a position of senior authority should recognize that such positions include an obligation to influence events, practices, and attitudes within that organization.
-Accordingly, such Members should encourage an ethics-based culture in their organizations that emphasizes the importance of ethical behaviour and compliance with generally accepted standards of practice of the profession.
-At all times, Members are expected to act in relation to other professional colleagues with the courtesy and consideration they would expect to be accorded by their professional colleagues.
+Accordingly, such members should encourage an ethics-based culture in their organizations that emphasizes the importance of ethical behaviour and compliance with generally accepted standards of practice of the profession.
+At all times, members are expected to act in relation to other professional colleagues with the courtesy and consideration they would expect to be accorded by their professional colleagues.

 Integrity and Due Care

-CPB Canada requires all Members to perform professional services with integrity and due care.
+CPB Canada requires all members to perform professional services with integrity and due care.
 Members are expected to be straightforward, honest, and fair in all professional relationships.
 They are also expected to act diligently and in accordance with applicable technical and professional standards when providing professional services.
 Diligence includes the responsibility to act, in respect of any professional service, carefully, thoroughly, and on a timely basis.
 Members must not sign or associate themselves with letters, reports, or statements that are false or misleading.
 Members are required to ensure that those performing professional services under their authority have adequate training and supervision.
 Members have a professional duty to act with integrity and due care, and a contractual duty to provide services as defined by the terms of their engagement or employment.

-The principle of confidentiality obliges Members to protect and maintain the confidentiality of information, both outside of and within a member’s firm or employing organization, ensuring client information is kept confidential, and to properly address a situation that may arise when confidentiality is breached.
+The principle of confidentiality obliges members to protect and maintain the confidentiality of information both inside and outside of a member’s firm or employing organization, and to properly address any situation that may arise when it is breached.

-The disclosure of confidential information by a Member may be required or appropriate where such disclosure is;
+The disclosure of confidential information by a member may be required or appropriate where such disclosure is:

-a. permitted or authorized by the client or employer;
+(a) permitted or authorized by the client or employer

-c. permitted or required by a professional right or duty, when not prohibited by law.
+(c) permitted or required by a professional right or duty, when not prohibited by law.

 Professional Services and Fiduciary Duty